varshith257/GameFlow-Mastery/README.md

 ## Overview

 The **GameFlow Mastery** project integrates a comprehensive CI/CD pipeline for board game development.
-This pipeline ensures code quality, security, and efficient deployment, leveraging various tools and technologies to deliver a seamless development and deployment experience for board game projects.
+This pipeline ensures code quality, security and efficient deployment, leveraging various tools and technologies to deliver a seamless development and deployment experience for production environment projects.
+This project is a learning path of DevOPS CI/CD using the following tools:

 ![alt text](./docs/assets/image-3.png)